loremol/ecommerce-django/README.md

 ## Implementation choices
 The user ban check is in place in the UserLoginSerializer instead of in the function-based view.

-The cart and order system are somewhat elaborate and work with the Product stock levels.
-The order status transitions are carefully managed to avoid nonsense order logic.
+The cart and order system work with the Product stock levels.
+The order status transitions to avoid incorrect order status logic.
 The discounts have an expiry date and apply to a specific Category of Products, so that when applied on the cart they don't discount the entire cart products but only the ones that share the discount Category.